 ATKIN GIG GUIDE

-This historic London venue proudly presents
+This historic London venue presents

 Pete Atkin